Putin Vanishes as Coronavirus Hits Russia

 The government “thinks they can ignore” small and medium businesses – which make up an estimated 42% of the economy – because it does not consider them a “political force”, says Stanovaya.
 “But the majority of people with decent salaries in the middle class have supported Putin because they want stability.
 They are the social base of Putin’s regime in some way.
 After this lockdown, the Kremlin could face a lot of resentment,” she adds.

 Now, the dire economic situation threatens Putin’s plan to remain in power beyond the end of his current term in 2024.
 Since January, parliament has been working on a package of amendments that, among other changes, would allow Putin to run for two more terms as president.
 He signed off on the amendments on March 14 but a nationwide public vote that was due to take place on April 22 has been postponed until June.
-“It’s difficult to see how Putin can get the vote on the constitutional reform he needs if the current economic climate continues with the price of oil remaining low,” Noble says.
+“It’s difficult to see how Putin can get the result in the vote on the constitutional reform he needs if the current economic climate continues with the price of oil remaining low,” Noble says.

 Putin’s lackluster response so far has “zeroed his political capital,” says Petrov, of the Chatham house think tank.
 “No more he can count on – what many Russians see as – achievements like the annexation of Crimea.
 He needs to prove he’s effective in power now.
 But he’s completely out of touch.”